 The STC Summit is an excellent place to network and collaborate with other practitioners, students, faculty, and researchers working in technical communication.
 We are committed to making sure that first-time attendees are informed and welcomed into the STC Summit community.
 We will host special events for first-time attendees in the virtual space just as we would in-person!
 Note that this is the first time the STC Summit is being held in a fully virtual format, so in essence, we are all First Timers!

-Detailed instructions will be sent to all registered attendees and speakers on or before 1 May.
+Detailed instructions will be sent to all registered attendees on 15 May.